Long-Term Cloth-Changing Person Re-identification

 Long-Term Cloth-Changing (LTCC) Dataset

 To facilitate the study of Long-Term Cloth-Changing (LTCC) Re-ID, we collect a new LTCC person Re-ID dataset.
 LTCC contains 17,119 person images of 152 identities, and each identity is captured by at least two cameras.
 To further explore the cloth-changing Re-ID scenario, we assume that different people will not wear identical outfits (however visually similar they may be), and annotate each image with a cloth label as well.
-Note that the changes of the hairstyle or carrying items, e.g., hat, bag or laptop, do not affect the cloth label.
+Note that the changes in hairstyle or carrying items, e.g., hat, bag, or laptop, do not affect the cloth label.
 Finally, dependent on whether there is a cloth-change, the dataset can be divided into two subsets: one cloth-change set where 91 persons appearing with 416 different sets of outfits in 14,783 images, and one cloth-consistent subset containing the remaining 61 identities with 2,336 images without outfit changes.
-On average, there are 5 different clothes for each cloth-changing person, with the numbers of outfit changes ranging from 2 to 14.
+On average, there are 5 different clothes for each cloth-changing person, with the number of outfit changes ranging from 2 to 14.

 LTCC Dataset